Faye Windass: Teenage pregnancy and motherhood

 Duncan Lindsay, from Metro, said that the storyline is showing "a whole new vulnerable side to the character" and "pairing her up with the legendary Craig has been a masterstroke and the care he is showing his friend has been beautifully endearing to watch".
 Rush said she is "so proud" of Leach, saying "she's been absolutely brilliant."

 Relationship with Seb Franklin

 Harry Visioni joined the serial in October 2016 as Faye's new boyfriend, Seb Franklin (Harry Visinoni).
 Anna is "instantly worried" about Faye having a boyfriend due to being a teenage mother, but receives criticism from her new partner, Kevin Webster (Michael Le Vell), over the handling of the situation.
 Seb soon wins Anna's approval during a family meal, but when Faye is given an expensive gift, it raises the question of whether "everything [is] as it seems."
 Seb's "dark side" emerges when Craig "intervenes" out of concern for Faye, but she is "left furious" when Seb alleges Craig threatened him, leading to Seb possibly driving "a wedge" between Faye and Craig.

+Departure

+In April 2023, it was confirmed that Leach would be leaving Coronation Street after 12 years in the role of Faye, with her departure scenes set to air in a "huge story" in summer 2023.
+Her final scenes were broadcast on 24 May 2023.